-The Mossyrock Planning Commission has selected the third projection as the likely growth scenario for the community.
+The Mossyrock Planning Commission has selected the intermediate series projection as the likely growth scenario for the community.
 It should be noted, however, that a population estimate is simply a "best guess" estimate of the future.
-A variety of unanticipated economic and social issues can influence population growth with a five-year, let alone 25-year period.
-This, the city must monitor population growth and make periodic adjustments over time to the Growth Management Directory and the city's investments.
+A variety of unanticipated economic and social issues can influence population growth with a five-year, let alone 20-year period.
+Thus, the city must monitor population growth and make periodic adjustments over time to the Growth Management Directory and the city's investments.